How to Become a Pilates Instructor: Your Guide to Getting Started

 Self-Assessment Questions

-Are they comfortable correcting posture and movement gently?
+Am I comfortable correcting posture gently?

-Can they stay patient with beginners or slower learners?
+Can I stay patient with beginners?

-Is their Pilates knowledge solid and consistent?
+Is my Pilates knowledge consistent and reliable?

 Choosing a Certification Program